Prue Barron

 Prudence Barron MBE FRCSE (16 September 1917 – 10 October 2014) was a British surgeon at the Royal Hospital for Sick Children, Edinburgh and geriatrician.

 Early life and education

-Prudence Halton was born in Poona, Maharashtra, in British India on 16 September 1917.
+Prudence Halton was born in Poona, Bombay, in British India on 16 September 1917.
 Her father, Colonel Frederick Halton, who in peacetime was a solicitor and later the coroner for Cumberland, had been stationed on the North West Frontier during the Third Anglo-Afghan War.
 Educated as a boarder at Cheltenham Ladies’ College from the age of 12, she became a prefect and then head of house.
 Her mother encouraged her to apply to the London School of Medicine for Women and she was accepted in 1936, carrying out her undergraduate clinical training at the Royal Free Hospital.
 She graduated with an MB, BS in 1942.